whiteand/quartet/README.md

 # Data Validation Practise for Frontend

-> If you want to know how to validate forms in Vue - this article, is not for you.
+> If you want to know how to validate forms in Vue - this article is not for you.
 You should use some standard Vue plugins such as [vuelidate](https://monterail.github.io/vuelidate/)
 >
 > My advice: validation schema must be placed in the component that will submit the form.